ValBerthe/nnnlp/README.md

 ## Usage

+You can find the pre-trained embedded vectors on the stanford.edu platform: https://nlp.stanford.edu/projects/glove/ It is recommended to download the four pre-trained vector set trained from Twitter (dimensions 25, 50, 100, 200).
-You can find the pre-trained embedded vectors here: https://www.dropbox.com/s/rhqkg08u75n97j1/glove.twitter.27B.100d.txt?dl=0 All the tensorboards results are stored in the /runs dir.
+All the tensorboards results are stored in the /runs dir.

 `model.py` describes the convolutional neural network, and `classifier.py` is the glove implementation.